-In the United States, almost 2,300,000 people are in jails or prisons today.
+In the United States, more than 2,150,000 people are in jails or prisons today, according to 2017–2018 study from the Bureau of Justice Statistics.
 Incarceration is one of the most common forms of punishment in the country for those who choose to commit crimes.
-This number includes those who are jailed for a short period of time and are released on probation, as well as those who are doing time for the rest of their lives.
+This number includes those who are jailed for a short period of time and will be released on probation, as well as those who are doing time for the rest of their lives.
 There are confinement facilities at every level of governance, including federal, state, county, and the local city or town.

 The word 'jail' is often used to refer to the 'holding area' where criminals who are awaiting trial are held until their court hearing.
 The word 'prison' is often used to refer to the place where criminals serve their sentences after the court hearing.
 These two terms, however, are often used interchangeably without such distinction.

-Regardless of whether the facilities are jails or prisons, there are different security levels attached to each depending on how severe the infractions were committed by the prisoners.
-Some are deemed more dangerous, to themselves and others, than the rest of the criminals.
+Regardless of whether the facilities are jails or prisons, there are different security levels attached to each depending on how severe the infractions were committed by the prisoners were.
+Some are deemed more dangerous—both to themselves and others—than the rest of the criminals.
 Some are less threatening and non-violent.

 This is the type of facility that housed Martha Stewart in 2004 when she was incarcerated for her involvement with ImClone Systems.

 When a prisoner is incarcerated in a low security building, or Federal Correctional Institution, they are also housed in dormitory-like facilities.
-In addition there is also "cubicle housing" available as well at this level.
-There is typically a double-fence around the perimeter.
+In addition, there is also "cubicle housing" available at this level.
+There is typically a double fence around the perimeter.
 Compared to minimum security facilities, low security prisons have a higher staff-to-inmate ratio.

-Low security prisons also offer strong work and program components to inmates to keep them occupied and productive.
-Many of the inmates in low security facilities are either first time low-risk criminals or those who have shown good behavior in the system and have earned the right to be in an environment that provides more freedom.
-Inmates can, in fact, earn their way to a low security facility from a maximum security building for good behavior.
+Low security prisons also offer strong work and program components to keep inmates occupied and productive.
+Many of the inmates in low-security facilities are either first-time, low-risk criminals or those who have shown good behavior in the system and have earned the right to be in an environment that provides more freedom.
+Inmates can, in fact, earn their way to a low-security facility from a maximum-security building for good behavior.

-Inmates secured in high security facilities cannot often be trusted to work out in the field in any community programs.
+Inmates secured in high-security facilities cannot often be trusted to work out in the field in any community programs.
 They have very little opportunity to socialize with other inmates.
-They are considered to be the most dangerous of them all.
+They are considered to be the most dangerous.

-In the Bureau of Prisons, there are also administrative facilities that are charged with specials missions.
-Specialty areas could include housing pretrial offenders or contain those who are extremely dangerous, violent, or at high risk of escaping.
+In the Bureau of Prisons, there are also administrative facilities that are charged with special missions.
+Specialty areas could include housing pretrial offenders or containing those who are extremely dangerous, violent, or at high risk of escaping.
 Administrative buildings can also be used to treat inmates with chronic or serious medical issues.

 - Metropolitan Correctional Centers (MCC)